mpm-msc/snow/README.md

 Further Development of https://github.com/MeyerFabian/snow focusing on performance optimization on the GPU.

-Written text of master thesis can be found here: [Thesis](https://github.com/MeyerFabian/msc).
+The code is very hard to read due to a lot of different tests.
+Written text of my master thesis can be found here: [Thesis](https://github.com/MeyerFabian/msc).

 Presentation can be found at: [Pres](https://github.com/MeyerFabian/msc/blob/master/pres/pres.pdf).